 Alison Turnbull (Innovations Project Manager): Alison manages BWCE's innovation projects, with a current focus on Flex Community.
-She has worked in the renewable energy industry for 20 years at AEA Technology and at ESD as a renewable energy consultant.
-She has worked on the development of small-scale PV community schemes with BWCE, CoCoEnergy and Frome Renewable Energy Co, where she is on the Board and she managed BWCE's first demand management programme, Empower.
+She has worked in the renewable energy industry for 20 years as a renewable energy consultant plus on the development of small-scale PV community schemes.